-1Habitat classifications follow California Habitat Relationships (CWHR; California Department of Fish and Game 2005), and indicate the primary pre-fire habitat at the greatest number of survey points in a particular fire area, based on our own on-the-ground assessments.
+Habitat classifications follow California Habitat Relationships (CWHR; California Department of Fish and Game 2005), and indicate the primary pre-fire habitat at the greatest number of survey points in a particular fire, based on our own on-the-ground assessments.
 Class codes are: BOP = Blue Oak-Foothill Pine; EPN = Eastside Pine; JPN = Jeffrey Pine; JUN = Juniper; LPN = Lodgepole Pine; MHC = Mixed Hardwood-Conifer; PJN = Pinyon-Juniper; PPN = Ponderosa Pine; RFR = Red Fir; and SMC = Sierra Mixed Conifer.

 Figure 2.
-Fire areas (red shading) on the Modoc and Lassen National Forests surveyed for Black-backed Woodpeckers during the 2017 MIS monitoring field season.
-Names of fire areas where Black-backed Woodpeckers were detected are enclosed in red boxes.
+Fires (red shading) on the Modoc and Lassen National Forests surveyed for Black-backed Woodpeckers during the 2018 MIS monitoring field season.
+Names of fires where Black-backed Woodpeckers were detected are enclosed in red boxes.
 Lack of detection does not necessarily mean Black-backed Woodpeckers were absent (see text for discussion of detection probability during this survey).
-Beetle-kill forest patches surveyed in 2017 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
+Drought-killed forest patches surveyed in 2018 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
 Polygon numbers underlined in blue indicate one or more Black-backed Woodpecker detections.

 Figure 3.
-Fire areas (red shading) on the Plumas, Tahoe, and Eldorado National Forests and the Lake Tahoe Basin Management Unit surveyed for Black-backed Woodpeckers during the 2017 MIS monitoring field season.
-Names of fire areas where Black-backed Woodpeckers were detected are enclosed in red boxes.
+Fires (red shading) on the Plumas, Tahoe, and Eldorado National Forests and the Lake Tahoe Basin Management Unit surveyed for Black-backed Woodpeckers during the 2018 MIS monitoring field season.
+Names of fires where Black-backed Woodpeckers were detected are enclosed in red boxes.
 Lack of detection does not necessarily mean Black-backed Woodpeckers were absent (see text for discussion of detection probability during this survey).
-Beetle-kill forest patches surveyed in 2017 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
+Drought-killed forest patches surveyed in 2018 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
 Polygon numbers underlined in blue indicate one or more Black-backed Woodpecker detections.

 Figure 4.
-Fire areas (red shading) on the Stanislaus and Sierra National Forests surveyed for Blackbacked Woodpeckers during the 2017 MIS monitoring field season.
-Names of fire areas where Blackbacked Woodpeckers were detected are enclosed in red boxes.
+Fires (red shading) on the Stanislaus and Sierra National Forests surveyed for Black-backed Woodpeckers during the 2018 MIS monitoring field season.
+Names of fires where Black-backed Woodpeckers were detected are enclosed in red boxes.
 Lack of detection does not necessarily mean Black-backed Woodpeckers were absent (see text for discussion of detection probability during this survey).
-Beetle-kill forest patches surveyed in 2017 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
+Drought-killed forest patches surveyed in 2018 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
 Polygon numbers underlined in blue indicate one or more Black-backed Woodpecker detections.

 Figure 5.
-Fire areas (red shading) on the Inyo and Sequoia National Forests surveyed for Black-backed Woodpeckers during the 2017 MIS monitoring field season.
-Names of fire areas where Black-backed Woodpeckers were detected are enclosed in red boxes.
+Fires (red shading) on the Inyo and Sequoia National Forests surveyed for Black-backed Woodpeckers during the 2018 MIS monitoring field season.
+Names of fires where Black-backed Woodpeckers were detected are enclosed in red boxes.
 Lack of detection does not necessarily mean Black-backed Woodpeckers were absent (see text for discussion of detection probability during this survey).
-Beetle-kill forest patches surveyed in 2017 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
+Drought-killed forest patches surveyed in 2018 for Black-backed Woodpeckers are colored in blue and labeled with a polygon number designated by IBP.
 Polygon numbers underlined in blue indicate one or more Black-backed Woodpecker detections.